mistial-dev/FaceOFFx/README.md

 - True head width at the temples/ears may be wider
 - This is a fundamental limitation of the 68-point model

-**PIV Compliance**: The key requirement is that Line CC width ≥ 240 pixels.
+**PIV Compatibility**: The key requirement is that Line CC width ≥ 240 pixels.
 The exact vertical position is less critical than ensuring the face is large enough in the frame.

 ## API Reference